Early Reading and Phonics

 - their understanding of the stories they read.

-We record the results from the Sound and Word Assessments, which take place every eight weeks, on the Assessment Tracker.
-These data allow us to intervene in different ways.
+This data allows us to intervene in different ways.
 For instance, we quickly move pupils to another group if they are progressing faster than their peers.
-Those who continue to struggle have one-to-one tutoring so that they keep up.
+Those who continue to struggle are placed in intervention groups so that they keep up.